How to use your home's equity for a loan or line of credit in California

 If you’ve decided that a home equity loan or HELOC is a good option for you, these tips can help you find the best home equity loan rates in California.

-Knowing what amount you can receive through a home equity loan can help you focus on lenders that can meet your needs.
+Knowing what amount you can receive through a home equity loan may help you focus on lenders that can meet your needs.

-An even easier way to find this out is by using Discover's loan amount calculator to see how much your credit score and your home’s equity can earn you with a home equity loan.
+An even easier way to find this out is by using a loan amount calculator to see how much your credit score and your home’s equity might make you eligible to borrow with a home equity loan.

 Find lenders with affordable fees